 To be eligible to take the qualifying examination, students must pass all of their core curriculum with a grade of B or higher.
 All required coursework and the biostatistics proficiency requirement must be completed before the exam can be taken.
 The qualifying exam must be taken by the end of spring quarter of year two.
 An extension to the end of summer is given to those who TA in spring.

-- Understands how to pose a scientific question.
+- Understand how to pose a scientific question.

-- Is able to develop a systematic approach to its solution that incorporates rigorous study design and statistical analysis.
+- Are able to develop a systematic approach to its solution that incorporates rigorous study design and statistical analysis.

 - Can interpret the results of that approach concisely and rigorously.

-- Is able to frame that interpretation both within the context of the system in question and of other related biological systems.
+- Are able to frame that interpretation both within the context of the system in question and of other related biological systems.